KMVQ-FM

-KMVQ-FM (99.7 MHz) is a radio station licensed to San Francisco, California.
-The station currently broadcasts a Top 40/CHR format branded as 99.7 Now.
-KMVQ's studios are at 2001 Junipero Serra Boulevard in Daly City, while its transmitter is located on San Bruno Mountain.
+KMVQ-FM (99.7 MHz) is a commercial radio station licensed to San Francisco, California.
+It is owned by Salt Lake City–based Bonneville International, and broadcasts a contemporary hit radio format branded 99.7 Now.
+KMVQ-FM's studios are located in Daly City.

-KMVQ-FM is owned by Salt Lake City–based Bonneville International.
-KMVQ directly competes with crosstown Top 40 KYLD.
-Other competing stations include heritage Urban KMEL and Rhythmic AC KRBQ.

-KMVQ broadcasts in the HD Radio format.
+KMVQ-FM has an effective radiated power (ERP) of 40,000 watts.
+Its transmitter is along Radio Road on San Bruno Mountain in Brisbane.
+KMVQ broadcasts using HD Radio technology.

 History

+KNBC-FM, KNBR-FM and KNAI-FM

-The 99.7 FM frequency was originally owned by NBC, with sister station KNBR.
-The station signed on the air on October 12, 1949, as KNBC-FM.
-At various times, it aired a middle of the road format as KNBR-FM and an all-news format as KNAI-FM.
+The 99.7 FM frequency was originally owned by NBC as the sister station to KNBR (680 AM).
+KNBC-FM signed on the air on October 12, 1949.
+At various times, it aired a middle of the road format as KNBR-FM.
+It was briefly an all-news station as KNAI-FM, a network affiliate of the short-lived NBC News and Information Service (NIS).

-The KNBR-FM call letters returned to the market in 2019, this time on 104.5, the former KFOG.
+The KNBR-FM call sign returned to the market in 2019, this time on 104.5, the former KFOG.

 KYUU

-In 1978, NBC decided to take advantage of the newfound success of FM radio, so programmers were hired to create a new format, similar to Top 40 but targeting a market they felt was underserved, adults in the 25-34 age range.
-Years later, this approach would be labeled as "Hot adult contemporary."
+In 1978, NBC decided to take advantage of improving ratings for FM radio, so programmers were hired to create a new format.
+They came up with a sound similar to Top 40 but targeting a market they felt was underserved, adults in the 25-34 age range.
+Years later, this approach would be labeled as "hot adult contemporary".
 The station became KYUU.

-Over time, the station migrated to more of a Top 40 format as "The Hit Music Station".
-By 1986, with KMEL dominating as the Bay Area's Top 40 station, the station migrated back to its Hot AC direction.
+Over time, the station migrated to more of a mainstream Top 40 format as "The Hit Music Station".
+By 1986, with KMEL dominating as the Bay Area's primary Top 40 station, 99.7 migrated back to its Hot AC direction.
 During much of this time, KYUU's morning host was Don Bleu.

 X-100

 In 1988, NBC decided to sell all its owned-and-operated radio stations and concentrate on television.
-KYUU was among the last to be sold when Emmis Communications bought the radio station.
-Emmis made many changes, and due to heavy competition, in October 1988, decided to relaunch the station as X-100 and changed the call letters to KXXX.
+KYUU was among the last to be sold when Emmis Communications acquired the radio station.
+Emmis made many changes, and due to heavy competition, in October 1988, decided to relaunch the station.
+KYUU rebranded as "X-100", and changed its call letters to KXXX.

 It had a dance-leaning CHR approach, mixing Top 40 hits with dance music.
 Notable personalities included George McFly, Chuck Geiger, Super Snake, Rex McNeil and morning hosts Bill Kelly & Al Kline.
+"X-100" fared poorly, unable to compete with KMEL in the ratings.
+This led Emmis to sell the station to real estate developer Peter Bedford under his "Coast Broadcasting" division.